LeandroPata/LinuxTools/README.md

 - DEST_FOLDER parameter designates the desired folder to output the file to (otherwise it will be set as the current folder);
 - DEST_FILE variable designated the desired text file name (and possibly extension, though that wasn't tested)

-## systemCleaning
+## autoSystemCleaning

-Same as ManualSystemCleaning, but with changes to permit execution by a systemd service (removed prompts and unnecessary stuff).
+Same as systemCleaning, but with changes to permit execution by a systemd service (removed prompts and unnecessary stuff).
 Also removed orphan packages removal, as their removal could possibly be problematic and should be done carefully.

 Use with systemCleaning.service and systemCleaning.timer to automate.